Menooker/Dogee/Readme.md

 };
 ```
 Dogee allows users to specify the number of working threads to be created in each slave.
 This is achieved by using the DThread class, a shared class in Dogee.
 To create a working thread on a slave node and specify the entry function of it, users need to create a DThread object using NewObj API.
-An instance of \texttt{DThread} represents a working thread on a slave node.
+An instance of DThread represents a working thread on a slave node.

 The constructor of DThread takes three arguments:
  * func is a user-defined entry function for working threads.
 For normal C++ function, you should wrap the function name with a THREAD_PROC macro.
 This parameter also accepts function objects and you do not need to wrap a function object by the macro.
 You need to make sure there are no local pointers contained in the function object.
 You can use lambda with/without capture in "func" parameter.
 Note that don't capture variables by reference and don't capture pointers in lambda for the parameter, or an undefiend bahavior will occur.